absdnd/kaustubh-sadekar.github.io/_portfolio/p172-Low-Cost-Stereo-Camera-From-USB-Webcams.md

 Project in brief
 ================

-Stereo cameras are a common soulution for depth perception.
-Most of the industrial grade stereo cameras come with well written APIs and SDKs to make it easy for the developers to get the depth data from the camera with just a few lines of code.
-However, these cameras are quite expensive compared to the normal USB cameras.
+Stereo cameras are a standard solution for depth perception.
+Most of the industrial-grade stereo cameras come with well written APIs and SDKs to make it easy for the developers to get the depth data from the camera with just a few code lines.
+However, these cameras are quite expensive compared to the regular USB cameras.

-I learnt the fundamental concepts of stereo vision from CS 763 - Computer Vision at IIT Bombay (sit through - without credits).
-This motivated me to develop my own low cost stereo camera from two USB cameras and write my own software to get the depth information from the setup.
+I learned the fundamental concepts of stereo vision from CS 763 - Computer Vision at IIT Bombay (sit through - without credits).
+This motivated me to develop my low-cost stereo camera from two USB cameras and write my software to get the setup's depth information.
 The software is written in Python as well as C++.

 Design and Fabrication
 ----------------------

-A 3D printed box was used to ensure that the cameras do not move and to give it a nice look!
-My childhood friend and neighbour [**Mandar Kadwekar**]() designed the
+A 3D printed box was used to ensure that the cameras do not move and give it a nice look!
+My childhood friend and neighbor [**Mandar Kadwekar**]() designed the
  3d box.

 <p align="center">